 - Establish a Joint SC/GC MTS WG including representation from WHO HQ (WHO Evaluation Office), through adoption of a resolution at the 66th session of the GC in May 2024.
-The MTS evaluation WG will meet remotely during 2024-2025, - Prepare the evaluation with a bibliometric study and a document analysis, including: IARC MTS 2021-2025, MTS evaluation framework and KPIs, Report on the evaluability assessment of the MTS (current document), Director's annual reports, Biennial reports, Reports of the Scientific Councils, Scientific reviews of the Branches, Biennial Reports on publications, Financial Reports, IARC Programme & Budgets, External Engagement and Resource Mobilization Strategy, Communication Strategy, and any other relevant documents. - Conduct an internal consultation with all Branches of IARC and the Senior Advisory Team (SAT) and an external consultation with the governance and the main stakeholders of IARC.
+At the sixty session of the SC in February 2024, the SC nominated Pål Richard Romundstad and Luis Felipe Ribeiro Pinto to be part of the Working Group to prepare the MTS 2021-2025 evaluation.
+The GC is kindly requested to nominate two of its members to be part of the Joint SC/GC & WHO/HQ MTS Working Group for the evaluation of the MTS 2021-2025.
+The MTS evaluation WG will meet remotely during 2024-2025. - Prepare the evaluation with a bibliometric study and a document analysis, including: IARC MTS 2021-2025, MTS evaluation framework and KPIs, Report on the evaluability assessment of the MTS (current document), Director's annual reports, Biennial reports, Reports of the Scientific Councils, Scientific reviews of the Branches, Biennial Reports on publications, Financial Reports, IARC Programme & Budgets, External Engagement and Resource Mobilization Strategy, Communication Strategy, and any other relevant documents. - Conduct an internal consultation with all Branches of IARC and the Senior Advisory Team (SAT) and an external consultation with the governance and the main stakeholders of IARC.